Ready to shape the future of graduate careers?

 • Give some concrete proof that you’re good at it.
 What have you been recognised or rewarded for?
 What’s given you a feeling of pride?

 You should prepare several strengths.
-Before each interview, you can choose which of your options best matches the role you're interviewing for.
-If there’s a clear role description, it should list several core competencies for you to choose from.
+Before each interview, choose which of your options best matches the role.
+A clear job description should list multiple desired skills or attributes that you can choose from.

 What not to say

-• Don’t give a long list of strengths – it suggests you don’t have the ability to analyse the situation and choose the most relevant answer.
+• Don’t give a long list of strengths – even if the interviewer asks you “What are your strengths?” they still expect you to analyse the situation and only mention the most important one or two

-• Don’t pick anything irrelevant to the role (again, check the role description).
+• Don’t pick anything irrelevant to the role – focus on what's mentioned in the job description

-• Don’t be self-effacing.
-Nobody likes to boast, but this is a time where you need to emphasise that you have something other candidates don’t.
+• Don’t be overly modest.
+You don’t want to boast, but you still need to emphasise that you’ve got something other candidates don’t.
+So, don’t put yourself down by minimising your strengths

 “My greatest strength is my ability to deal with the unexpected.
-When a member of our debating team dropped out at the last minute, I volunteered to take on her role.
-With help from my teammates, I used the journey to research and prepare.
+When a member of our debating team dropped out at the last minute, I volunteered to take on their role.
+With help from my teammates, I used the journey the debate competition to research and prepare.
 Although I could have done better with more time, the key result was that we didn’t forfeit and still managed to gain several places in the standings.
-I know this role will involve unexpected situations where I’ll be expected to adapt and respond quickly, so I think I have a lot to offer.”
+I know this role will involve unexpected situations where I’ll need to adapt and respond quickly, so I think I have a lot to offer.”

 Don't get caught off guard by only preparing to answer with one strength.
-Particularly savvy interviewers will often throw in a follow-up question to ensure they're getting the full picture and not just a pre-prepared speech.
+Savvy interviewers will throw in a follow-up question to make sure they're getting the full picture and not a pre-prepared speech.
 Some common follow-up questions include:

 • "What’s your second greatest strength (and third, fourth)?"